 - Economic growth.
 Stripe's core mission, so I think about it a lot.

 - Entrepreneurship.
 Stripe Atlas helps many new companies get started.
+(Around a quarter of new Delaware corporations, as of mid 2026.)

 - Capital.
 Private equity, private credit, and capital markets generally don't exactly have burnished reputations, but I believe that US outperformance post the GFC (vs the rest of the OECD) is substantially attributable to more abundant capital in the US.
 What are the policy implications of this for the rest of the world?
 And how can the US be improved still further here?